 Future Brilliance continues to market and distribute the work of talented young Afghan designers.
 Several new collections, designed by Afghan women artisans under the guidance and mentorship of Future Brilliance trainers have been sampled.
 A new collection by talented young Afghan designer, Adela Wahdat is currently in development.

 The Gemstone and Jewelry project was designed to empower Afghan artisans to work their way towards independence, abundance and creativity.
 In future, dividends from Aayenda Jewelry should be a sustainable source of funding for ongoing training needs, reducing the need for foreign aid to support sector development.

 Purpose: Developing skills, employment, and enterprise opportunities for young women and men—through opportunities in the gemstone and jewelry industry

 Stage 1: 2 years for enhanced skill’s training and launch of sustainable social enterprise (September 2012-September 2014)

-Stage 2: 2 years for growth and development of Aayenda Jewelry Co-Operative and Aayenda Jewelry LLC, social enterprise, including securing social impact investment (October 2014-October 2016)
+Stage 2: 2 years for ongoing skills development (quality control); planning and registration of Aayenda Jewelry Co-Operative and development Aayenda Jewelry LLC, social enterprise (October 2014-October 2016)

 Goal: Contribute to building a safer, more competitive, more ethical, and sustainable artisanal mining sector in the border region of Afghanistan and Pakistan from which the local population directly profits